Chronic Kidney Disease-Education (CKD-EDU) (CKD-EDU)

-Outcomes of a Palliative Care Intervention to Improve Kidney Therapy Decision-Making for Older People With Advanced Chronic Kidney Disease (CKD) (CKD-EDU)
+Improving Kidney Therapy Decision-Making for Older People With Advanced Chronic Kidney Disease (CKD)

-The investigators are conducting a study to see if an educational program called Chronic Kidney Disease-Education (CKD-EDU) can help make better kidney therapy decisions and improve the well-being of older adults.
-Investigators are also investigating if this program can reduce the number of hospital or emergency room visits in the first 6 months of the study, as well as potentially improve end-of-life care for older adults.
+The investigators are conducting a study to see which program better helps older patients with kidney disease choose their treatment.
+Investigators are also investigating if either program can reduce the number of hospital or emergency room visits in the first 6 months of the study, as well as potentially improve end-of-life care for older adults.

-Half of the participants will receive the CKD-EDU intervention, while the other half will continue with their usual nephrology care.
-Investigators will compare the two groups to see if participants who received the intervention feel better prepared about their kidney therapy decisions, experience improved end-of-life care, and have fewer emergency room visits, hospital admissions,
+Half of the participants will receive Program A, while the other half will receive Program B. Investigators will compare the two groups to see which participants feel better prepared about their kidney therapy decisions, experience improved end-of-life care, and have fewer emergency room visits and hospital admissions.

-Participants in the intervention group will get information about kidney disease treatment and meet with a palliative care specialist who's an expert in decision-making.
+Participants in Program A will receive information from the National Kidney Foundation and meet with a kidney therapy educator.
+Participants in Program B will get information about kidney disease treatment and meet with a decision-support specialist who's an expert in decision-making.

 Study Overview